joachimweyl/ops-docs/policies/0008-contact-information-storage.md

 # Where to store contact information

-We will store all types of contact information here.
+We will store information for technical contacts here.
 It will include University, Partners, internal and more contact information.

 ## Problem Description